RV Electrical Systems

 RV batteries are charged by either a converter, an inverter/charger, or by solar panels.
 Your batteries are also charged by your motorhome or tow vehicle's alternator as you go down the road, but that is not a primary means of charging your batteries.
 There are other methods of charging, such as wind power, etc. but we will just discuss the three most popular.

 NOTE: The different types of deep cycle batteries - wet cell, gel cell, AGM - have varying charging requirements.
-So it is important to make sure whatever charging method is used is suitable for the type of batteries you have.
+So it is important to make sure whatever charging method is used is suitable for the type of batteries you have and/or that you have properly programmed your charger for the type batteries you have.

 A converter is a device almost every towable RV comes with.
 It takes AC power and "converts" (changes) it to DC power.
-There is a relay switch inside the converter that takes your batteries out of the circuit and the converter supplies power to the DC appliances rather than using the batteries to power those appliances.
+The converter supplies power to the DC appliances AND charges the batteries.

 If you are not plugged in to "shore power", but you are running your generator, again the converter is automatically charging your batteries and running DC appliances.